My story

 From 2004 my mental health went downhill significantly, so I didn’t do much walking at all, although I’m sure it would have helped if I had made the effort.
 My mental health support team tried to get me motivated, but I found it all too difficult.

-Part of the time I was suffering from clinical depression, which would have been the main contributing factor towards my lack of enthusiasm I think.
+Part of that time I was suffering from clinical depression, which would have been the main contributing factor towards my lack of enthusiasm I think.
 During those years while I stayed at home most of the time, the world moved on.

 So yes, a couch potato, that was me for so many years.
-It changed around 2016, when I found myself motivated to explore more of the region by train just like the good old days of the 2000’s.
+It changed around 2016 when I found myself motivated to explore more of the region by train just like the good old days of the 2000’s.
 I loved it, and still do, and walking and public transport became a “thing” for me again.

 Finally

-Why not write down your own life’s highlights and moments of change and share it to inspire others?
+Why not write down your own life’s highlights and moments of change that helped shape you as a person and share these to inspire others?
 Only as you feel comfortable of course, and as you feel inspired within yourself to do.
-Your story is as important as anyone else’s, and is just as important as mine.

 Thank you for listening,